 They wish Trump would stop tweeting, they hate his character flaws, they don’t think he’s a “genius,” and they think he’s his own worst enemy, but they prefer the past year’s workings over what we would of gotten with a Hillary presidency.
 That is contrasted with some Trump supporters who can’t ever be bothered to admit his flaws and always want to convince themselves he’s not betraying them.

-No topic is this contrast between Trump’s support seen more than on immigration.
+On no topic is this contrast seen more than on immigration.

-After the President’s immigration powwow this week, I think most saw it for what it was.
-He was never serious about immigration, deporting illegals, or building his wall.
+After the President’s immigration powwow this week (trigger warning?), I think many saw it for what it was.
+Him exposing his weakness on an issue he never intended to follow through on.

 But then there were some who immediately fell into the old delusion that Trump is actually “playing” Democrats.
 He’s just “negotiating.”
-He was “exposing” the liberal continent on amnesty.
+He was “exposing” the liberal view on amnesty.

 There’s no better place to find this point of view than Breitbart: